There are several variations of the 1099 form, so simply asking what is a 1099 form will not get you the answer you might be looking for.

 Independent workers are typically self-employed individuals or small service firms that you hire as independent contractors.
 Examples of independent workers might include a graphics designer, Web developer, cleaning service, freelance writer, landscaping or grass cutting service, forum moderator or other self-employed provider.
 The key is that the independent worker is self employed — and not your employee.

-You are required to complete a 1099-MISC reporting form for an independent worker if you paid that independent worker $600 or more.
+You are required to complete a 1099-MISC reporting form for an independent worker or unincorporated business if you paid that independent worker or business $600 or more.
 You add up all payments made to a payee during the year, and if the amount is $600 or more for the year, you must issue a 1099 for that payee.

 If the amount you paid the worker totals less than $600 for the tax year, then you are not required to issue a 1099 form.

 Note: there are special threshold rules for reporting certain other types of payments, such as payments made to attorneys, fishing boat proceeds, and sales of consumer goods for resale.
-You’ll need to consult the IRS 1099 form instructions for details on reporting those types of payments.
-For purposes of this article, we are speaking only of payments to independent workers.
+You’ll need to consult the IRS 1099-MISC form instructions for details on reporting those types of payments.
+For purposes of this article, we are speaking only of payments to independent workers or unincorporated business service providers.

 There are two important dates to remember.
 One is the date for mailing the 1099 form to the worker.
 The other is the date for reporting to the IRS.